AustralianBioCommons/ables/index.md

 ---

 <div class="index-main-container">
   <aside class="index-panel index-left-panel">
-    <p>The ABLeS program supports data-driven bioinformatics by offering access to:</p>
+    <p>The ABLeS program was established in April 2021 to more readily support data-driven bioinformatics by offering access to:</p>
         <ul>
             <li>Computational and data infrastructure</li>
             <li>Specialised expertise</li>
             <li>Support for adopting best practices and effectively sharing outputs</li>
-            <li>A community-driven repository of bioinformatics software (including tools and workflows).</li>
+            <li>A community-driven repository of bioinformatics software</li>
         </ul>
   </aside>